dotlang/language/README.md

 # Concurrency

 We have `:=` notation for parallel execution of an expression.
-This will give you a task identifier which is a unique identifier for that process.
+This will give you a task identifier which is a unique identifier for the parallel task.

-Each process has an unbounded mailbox which contains messages.
-Processes can send and receive messages using core functions.
+Each task has an unbounded mailbox which can accept messages from any other task.
 Sending to an invalid task will return immediately with a false result indicating send has failed.
 Receive from a terminated or invalid task will never return.
-You can use `$` notation to access current task's functions (pick a message, send a message to another process, ...).
+You can use built-in `$` struct to access current task's functionality (pick a message from mailbox, send a message to another task, ...).
 You cannot send `$` to another function.

 For some exclusive resources (e.g. sockets) operations are implemented using tasks to hide inherent mutability of their underlying resources (Example 3).
-For some others (console, file) normal functions are provided in core.

 **Syntax**

 1. Parallel execute `my_task := expression`
-2. Send message: `was_sent = send(my_task, data)`
-2. Receive message: `msg = receive(predicate)`

 **Examples**